How To Write Lean Code

 When deciding whether to use or not use unit tests, it's important to understand where critical errors usually occur.
 Unit tests can detect if a feature no longer works after code refactoring.

 However, critical errors are likely to occur in code which can't be tested with unit tests, in cases which are hard to reproduce and hard to debug, like multithreading, error handling, client-service operations, or database operations which are supposed to affect only a subset of data but may affect much more (yet nobody tests what data was NOT affected).
-These cases require tracing and integration tests which test real world scenarios.
+These cases require tracing and flow tests which test real world scenarios; a flow test is an integration test extended to an entire flow, like a web API request from entry to exit.

 Also consider how countries are defended: are there walls built around them, or are people sent where they are needed?
 Some countries have tried to build walls, and the main examples are the Great Wall of China, the German Hindenburg Line, and the French Maginot Line.
 All these were abandoned because their use was limited.
 They've worked for their original purpose, but quickly became obsolete because other factors have proved to be more important, other weaknesses have been exploited by attackers.

 Unit tests are the most expensive programming pattern, and one whose benefits are limited to ensuring that refactoring doesn't break the tests.
-Cost wise, integration tests are far more effective because just a few tests can test how large amounts of code work in real environments.
+Cost wise, flow tests are far more effective because just a few tests can test how large amounts of code work in real environments, don't require a special way of writing code (only entry points are needed), and can be used by developers, testers and API integrators.

 Avoid checking for errors that the infrastructure also checks

-When avoiding to check for errors that the infrastructure also checks, it's true that the infrastructure's exceptions give fewer details about what has happened, for example which accessed variable is null, but this can be compensated on a bigger context with logging and issue reproduction steps.
+When avoiding to check for errors that the infrastructure also checks, it's true that the infrastructure's exceptions give fewer details about what has happened, for example which accessed variable is null, but this can be compensated on a bigger context with logging (which includes the stack trace on demand) and issue reproduction steps.

 Detailed logging should be available only when it's manually activated from an option.
 The programmer should not rely on a debug build for a detailed logging.
 It has to be possible for the user to activate and deactivate this at any time (even if it's in a configuration file).
 In environments such as .Net, by using specific methods for detailed logging it's possible to later remove them from the build by applying on them the "[Conditional( "DEBUG" )]" conditional compilation attribute.